A-Babin/esp-idf/docs/en/api-reference/system/freertos_additions.rst

 can return an item in two parts when retrieving.

 **Byte buffers** do not store data as separate items.
-All data is stored as a sequence of bytes, and any number of bytes and be sent or retrieved each time.
+All data is stored as a sequence of bytes, and any number of bytes can be sent or retrieved each time.
 Use byte buffers when separate items do not need to be maintained (e.g. a byte stream).

 .. note::